 My analytical approach to decorating looks at the house as a whole.
 It assumes that what’s successful in one place is repeatable elsewhere.
 That there are underlying formulas, guidelines, and principles to what looks and feels good.
 There are universal truths to what is visually appealing.
 You might like a completely different style of decor than me, but how to arrange that decor in an eye-pleasing way is universal.

 As a science, decorating decisions aren’t made in a vacuum.
 You don’t buy things in piecemeal hoping they’ll all work together someday.
 A scientific approach is more planned out, like creating a whole house color palette, an accent color palette, and making your home functional for the way you live.
 With a big picture approach, you can bring your vision to life without losing sight of all the little details that make it feel like home.

 When I learned to see decorating as a science, it no longer mattered that I wasn’t creative.
 I didn’t have to have an eye for design, because I had a mind for design.
 With the science of decorating comes confidence in knowing where to start, what to try next, and when a room is complete.

 What if, a year from now, you looked around your house and it felt like home?
 How would it feel to take pride in knowing YOU created that – a beautiful home for your family?
 What would that mean to you?

 I believe you are the best person to decorate your home, whether you’re creative or not.
 Decorating is both an art and a science and you can lean on your natural strengths to be the best decorator for your home.
-In a few weeks, Décorography opens, where I will be teaching my more scientific method of decorating.
-If you’re ready to leave trial and error behind and ready to learn what predictably works, sign up here to learn more.
+That’s why in my mega-decorating course Décorography, I teach my more scientific method of decorating so you can leave the trial and error behind and learn what predictably works to create a beautiful, personalized home.